 All curriculum and instructional improvement activities at Centinela Valley Union High School District are aligned to the California State Content Standards and Frameworks.
-Staff development is selected and identified based upon student assessment results, state content standards, and professional development staff surveys.
-The district's Professional Development Steering Committee, Professional Development Instructional Development Coach, and Educational Services Department staff work as a team to identify areas of need and deliver innovative training programs to support the district's efforts to increase student performance levels.
+Staff development is selected and identified based upon student assessment results, state content standards, and in-class observations.
+During the 2010-11 school year, the district offered one non-student professional development day for teaching staff to address: